 MIT's primary academic computing environment, which provides academic software, courseware, and public computing facilities primarily to students.

-Named after the ferocious three-headed watch dog in Greek mythology, Kerberos is MIT’s proprietary technology that guards our network - and your data - from cyber threats.
+Named after the ferocious three-headed watch dog in Greek mythology, the Kerberos protocol is MIT’s proprietary technology that guards our network - and your data - from cyber threats.
+Kerberos software applications install tickets on a computer granting it access to essential services at MIT.

 MIT's service management system.
 It acts as the system of record for all user and group (aka list) data, as well as tracking information about computers, printers, and Athena lockers.
 This data is distributed to other campus applications on a periodic basis.